 Jean is a student from Haiti.
 He lives with his parents and brothers in a neighborhood of Port-au-Prince.
 He is in the eight grade, and before becoming sick he enjoyed playing soccer regularly.
 Jean has a cardiac condition called rheumatic mitral and aortic regurgitation.
 Two of the four valves of his heart were severely damaged by a rheumatic fever he suffered in childhood, and can no longer adequately pump blood through his body.
 Jean will fly to the Dominican Republic to receive treatment.
 On October 28th, he will undergo cardiac surgery, during which surgeons will attempt to repair his two damaged valves; if they are unable to do so, they will implant artificial replacements.
 Another organization, The Mitral Foundation, is contributing $7500 to pay for surgery.
 Jean's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
 It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Jean's family overseas.
 Jean said, "I am very excited to have this chance to get my heart fixed!"

 Jane is a farmer from Kenya.
-She lost her husband twelve years ago who was working as a driver in a faith based organization.
+She lost her husband twelve years ago who was working as a driver in a faith-based organization.
 Jane is a farmer, she plants sorghum in her small farm left by her dear husband.
-Since she lost her husband, Jane has be the bread soul winner of the family.
+Since she lost her husband, Jane has been the sole breadwinner of the family.
 She has done all sorts of work to meet daily needs of her children.
 Jane was well until Friday evening when she fell and sustained a fracture on her right knee.
 She was brought to hospital by relatives around 9pm in the night.
 A X-ray was done on arrival which confirmed the fracture of the right patella.
 Fortunately, surgeons at our medical partner can help.
 On November 12th, Jane will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help Jane heal well and walk again.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $771 to fund this procedure.
 Jane says, “Help me raise funds to make it possible and a success.
 I want to get back on my feet again.”

 Daw Khin is a 68-year-old woman from Burma.
 She lives with her daughter in Yangon Division.
 She is retired since 2014 and her daughter works for the Myanmar Carlsbery Family Limited (MCCL) Compangy in Yangon.
 Daw Khin was diagnosed with a heart condition that involves a malformation of the mitral valve, the valve between the left atrium and left ventricle.
 This valve controls the flow of blood, but certain conditions may cause blood to flow backward or the valve to narrow.
 Currently, Daw Khin cannot sleep well at nights because she often cannot breath well.
 Daw Khin also cannot walk long distances because she feels very tired if she does so.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund a mitral valve replacement for Daw Khin.
 The treatment is scheduled to take place on November 19th and, once completed, will hopefully allow her to live more comfortably.
 Daw Khin said, "The doctors at different hospitals told me that I need surgery but I kept refusing because I do not have money."